hearvox/postscript/readme.md

 ## Description

 No more shoehorning stylesheets and JavaScripts into the post content box.
-No more custom code for each post.
-No more loading scripts on every page you just need for a few.
+No more loading scripts on every post that only a few  use.
 Postscript lets you easily add libraries or single-post script and style files post-by-post.

-The plugin uses the WordPress "enqueue" methods, which means you can control dependencies (whn registering scripts), improve site performance by putting styles in the head and scripts in the footer, and eliminate loading multiple copies of the same library (jQuery, I'm looking at you).
+The plugin uses the WordPress "enqueue" methods, which means you can control dependencies (when registering scripts), improve site performance by putting styles in the head and scripts in the footer, and eliminate loading multiple copies of the same library (jQuery, I'm looking at you).

-### Enqueue Registered Styles and Scripts (by Handle)
+### Enqueue registered styles and scripts (by handle)

 Use the Postscript meta box (Edit Post screen) to enqueue registered of styles and scripts (listed in checkboxes by handle.).

-### Enqueue Unregistered Styles, Scripts, and Data Files (by URL)
+### Enqueue unregistered styles, scripts, and data files (by URL)

 For each post, you can also enqueue unregistered files, by entering in the meta boxes text fields for:
 * A stylesheet URL.
 * Two JavaScript URLs, e.g, one JSON data file and one script file.

-### Add Post and Body Classes
+### Add post and body classes

 And for each post, you can add:
 * Body class(es), to the HTML `&lt;body&lt;` tag (requires `body_class()` in theme).